 Benimaclet is unparalleled in its uniqueness when compared to the other neighbourhoods in Valencia.
 Despite being part of the 3rd-largest city in Spain, it's the type of neighbourhood where everyone knows each other.

-Benimaclet is home to several universities in Valencia and is well connected to the city centre with public transport and the Valencia airport.
-The neighbourhood also provides plenty of options for entertainment that you can make use of.
+Benimaclet is home to several universities and is well connected to the city centre via metro lines 3 and 9.
+The neighbourhood also provides plenty of options for entertainment.
+International students looking for student accommodation in Spain will find Benimaclet one of the most practical neighborhood in the country.

 Although Benimaclet has managed to keep its culture virtually intact, it favours an international environment.
 Besides the locals, there are many newly arrived expats, international and local students.